faltawy/knowledge-distillation-poc/README.md

 **Syntax validation** (slower, external) verifies the Mermaid code is actually valid:

-- Uses the `mermaid-py` library to hit the mermaid.ink rendering service
+- Uses the `mermaid-py` library for validation
-- An HTTP 200 response confirms the syntax is correct
-- Invalid syntax is rejected with an error message

-This two-layer approach balances speed and thoroughness.
-Constraint validation catches obvious structural problems immediately.
-Syntax validation catches subtle issues that constraint checking might miss.

 The principle here is "garbage in, garbage out."
 If invalid examples make it into the training data, the student learns to produce invalid outputs.
 Strict validation at generation time prevents this.